 The subject is largely up to interpretation and I’m sure you have your opinions, too.
-All we know is that it didn’t take off, Google is ending its development, and Google plans on integrating much of the tech behind it into other Google products (check out 4 new features that make Google Docs even better).
-Read the report yourself to try and get a grasp on what went down.
+All we know is that it didn’t take off, Google is ending its development, and Google plans on integrating much of the tech behind it into other Google products.

 This heart-wrenching news brings us to remember the vast list of other Google projects that have also gone by the wayside.
 Check out ten more dead Google projects floating around in cyberspace and our minds.

 When Google Video was around, they offered much of what YouTube did/does.
 Then they acquired YouTube.
 They attempted to rebrand YouTube into Google Video but to no avail.
 Now Google has effectively replaced Google Video with YouTube and the need for Google Video is lost.

 The good news is that they are only ending the uploading.
 The videos already uploaded will remain there for now.
 (Read Google’s announcement).

 Google Catalog Search

 The Google Catalog Search project was Google’s scanning of product catalogs and using OCR to make the texts able to be searched.
 It started way back in 2001 and Google has been able to gleam much knowledge from the project and implement it into Google Books.
 They are blaming the need for closing it on the lack of popularity in recent years.

 However, they are saying: “This was our first big effort to make offline information available online – and we learned a lot”.
 (Read Google’s announcement).